 Ingrezza is a once daily oral medicine you take by mouth.
 Ingrezza comes as a 40 mg and 80 mg capsule.
 It can be taken with or without food.
 Take Ingrezza exactly when your doctor tells you to take it.

 Your doctor will tell you how much Ingrezza to take and when to take it.
+Your dose will be slowly increased to help lessen side effects and evaluate your response.
 Do not stop taking this medicine without first speaking to your doctor.